Paramesonephric duct: Paramesonephric duct anomalies

 Anomalies that develop within the paramesonephric duct system continue to puzzle and fascinate obstetricians and gynecologists.
 The paramesonephric ducts play a critical role in the female reproductive tract and differentiate to form the uterine tubes, uterus, superior vagina as well as the uterine cervix.
 Many types of disorders can occur when this system is disrupted ranging from uterine and vaginal agenesis to the duplication of unwanted cells of the uterus and vagina.
 Paramesonephric malformations are usually related to abnormalities of the renal and axial skeletal system.
 Malfunction in the ovaries and age onset abnormalities can also be associated with most paramesonephric ducts.
 Most often, abnormalities are recognized once the external genitalia is no longer masked and the internal reproductive organ abnormalities become revealed.
 Due to a very broad range of anomalies it is very difficult to diagnose paramesonephric duct anomalies.

 Due to improved surgical instruments and technique, women with paramesonephric duct anomalies can have normal sexual relations.
 Through the use of Vecchietti and Mclndoe procedures, women can carry out their sexual activity.
 On another note, many other surgical advances have tremendously improved fertility chances as well as obstetric outcomes.
 Assisted reproductive technology makes it possible for some women who have paramesonephric duct anomalies to conceive and give birth to healthy babies.

 History

-They are named after Johannes Peter Müller, a physiologist who described these ducts in his text "Bildungsgeschichte der Genitalien" in 1830.
+They are named after Johannes Peter Müller, a physiologist who described these ducts in his book Bildungsgeschichte der Genitalien in 1830.